 He was unable to answer.
 She had no knowledge of his criminal past and he could not tell her that he now resembled the Fur he had murdered in cold blood.
 Seeing the man’s face in his daily reflection was bad enough, but the clothing completed the picture.
 His throat constricted and he fought back the terror that welled up inside of him.

-Despite his command to leave him alone, Sissy couldn't stand it any longer and put both of her hands on his arm.
-“Please, Jon,” she whispered in a frightened voice, “Tell me what's wrong!
+Despite his command to leave him alone, Sissy could not stand it any longer and put both of her hands on his arm.
+“Please, Jon,” she whispered in a frightened voice, “Tell me what’s wrong!
 Are you sick?
 Hurt?
 Is it the changes?”
-When he still didn't reply, she got up to her feet.
-“I'll go get your doctor!” she told him.
+When he still did not reply, she got up to her feet.
+“I’ll go get your doctor!” she told him.

 Jon finally responded by gently grabbing her wrist.
 “No,” he said at last.
 He released her and then rolled over onto his back, pinching the base of his tail.
 “I don’t need the Doc.
 I’m not hurt.”

-The orange feline was about to inquire again when he rolled over onto his hands and knees and then got to his feet.
+The orange feline was about to inquire again when he rotated onto his hands and knees and then got to his feet.
 She flinched when he stripped off the flannel shirt with such ferocity that buttons popped off all across the room, and she remained mute when he then pulled off the jeans in fury and threw them against a wall.
-He didn't seem to care that he had just stripped naked in front of her; although his genitals were partially covered by his sheath and fur, Sissy suddenly felt embarrassed that she had looked at him.
+He did not seem to care that he had just stripped naked in front of her; although his genitals were partially covered by his sheath and fur, Sissy quietly felt embarrassed that she had looked at him.